 The Portuguese as they pushed south along the coast of West Africa were the first Europeans to come into contact with the people of Sub-Saharan Africa.
 Thus when Portugal and Spain established the first American colonies, they first introduced Africans as a labor source in the New World.
 It was sugar that first made slavery important and Caribbean sugar islands became enormously important.
 The European countries which conquered native American civilizations in the 16th century enslaved millions in Brazil and South America to work in mines and the tremendously profitable sugar plantations.
 The conditions were so brutal and European disesases so virlulent that native American populations were descimated.
 The Spanish and Portuguese turned Africans.
 Millions of Africans were transported across the Atlantic and sold into slavery in the Americas.
 Slavery in earlier epochs had no racial connotations.
 With the growth of the African slave trade, slavery in the Western mind became associated with race as with the collapse of Native American populations, it was Africans who were enslaved in huge numbers.
 European Christian who would not have tolerated the enslavement of other Europeans found little objection to enslaving black Africans.

 The impact on Africa is difficult to assess because there are so few historical recirds.
 The slave trade profoundly affected the structure of African political organization.
 Established trade routes shifted.
 Important trade routes went north to the Sahara and east to Arab-controlled Indian Ocean ports.
 The demand for slaves by Europeans redirected trade west to the new European trading stations along the Atalntic coast.
 As a result, the African states of the savanna declined as coastal states increased in wealth and importance.
 Conflict escalated among coastal peoples trying to control trade routes.
 Of great importance was access to European firearms.
 Captives taken in war could be readily sold to the Europeans.
 As the demand for slaves expanded, there are reports of whole areas of Africa being depopulated.
+There was no African country that was not affected by the slave trade.
+Different countries were affected in different wauys and odiffering dgree.
+We have several pages on East Africa, in oart becaue of Islamic support for skavery in continued there into the modern era and there is photographic evidence.
+We are now beginning to work on West African countries like Sierra Leone.

 The European African slave trade began during the mercantalist era.
 It continued well into the industrial era.
 In fact because African slaves played a major role in the industrial revolution in Europe.
 The ememse profits from West Indian sugar islands helped to finance the industrial revolution.
 And the raw material for the first real modern industry, cotton textiles, was produced by slaves.